ObolNetwork/kurtosis-charon/Readme.md

 Step 1: Run the following command to run geth-lighthouse setup:

     ```bash
-    make geth-lightouse
+    make geth-lighthouse
     ```
-Step 2: Verify that the setup is running and wait for 10 seconds.
+Step 2: Verify that the setup is running in your docker-desktop and wait for 10 seconds.
 Create a Charon setup by running the following command:

     ```bash
     make charon